 If you love the sorbet coloured buildings of Old Havana, you’ll go crazy for Trinidad Cuba.

-This may seem crazy but I haven’t seen a lot of Cuba outside Havana, because there is SO MUCH to learn about Havana.
+This may seem crazy but in a year I hadn’t seen a lot of Cuba outside Havana, because there is SO MUCH to learn about Havana.

 Where is Trinidad Cuba?